davekempe/icinga2/doc/6-distributed-monitoring.md

 before restarting the parent master/satellite nodes.

 Then validate the configuration on the master node and restart Icinga 2.

+Multiple global zones are allowed, and as an example [Icinga Director](https://github.com/Icinga/icingaweb2-module-director) uses a seperate global zone, pushed via the API.

 **Tip**: You can copy the example configuration files located in `/etc/icinga2/conf.d` into your global zone.